onera/acetone/implemented.md

 * Only one input
 * Only one output

+# Data format

+Only 1D and 2D operations are implemented.

+The tensor must be in one of the following format:
+* 'channels_first' (B,C,H,W)
+* 'channels_last' (B,H,W,C)

+with B the batch dimension (None or 1), C the number of channels, H the height of the tensor, W the width of the tensor.

 # Formats

 The DNN is describeb in one of the following formats: